 Our friend Kate starts talking to us about it weeks before the event.
 She's one of the cooks.
-They get about 30 pounds of the ummm – balls – for preparation.
-She prepares 2 different meals.
+They get about 30 pounds of the, ummm – balls – for preparation.
+She prepares two different meals.
 Her husband Dan helps her with the skinning!

 Kate Offering Sliders and Spaghetti & Meat-Ball Cups